L-A-C-Git/Elk-Project/README.md

 - Metricbeat: Collects machine metrics, such as uptime.

 ## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-If no Ansible control node is configured, please refer to the [pentest-yml](https://github.com/logmanc87/Elk-Project/blob/master/Playbooks/pentest-yml).
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below: